eonu/sigment/README.md

 ### Supported augmentation methods

 Sigment provides the following augmentation methods for both mono and stereo signals.
-More information about each can be found in the [RTD documentation](https://sigment.readthedocs.io/en/latest):
+More information about each can be found in the [documentation](https://sigment.readthedocs.io/en/latest):

 - [x] White Noise (Uniform, Gaussian and Laplacian)
 - [x] Time Stretching